UCDenver-ccp/Knowtator-2.0/README.md

 ### Load plain text documents

 ### TextAnnotation profiles
-Create textAnnotation profiles and assign them different colors.
+Create annotation profiles and assign them different colors.
 Switch between them quickly with by selecting them on the right.

-### Save textAnnotations to XML file
+### Save annotations to XML file
 Annotations can be saved as an XML file.
-This stores the textAnnotation instance, the text textSpan, the ontology term ID and the ontology term RDFS label.
+This stores the annotation instance, the text span, the ontology term ID and the ontology term RDFS label.

-### Reload textAnnotations
+### Reload annotations
 Annotations are reloaded and automatically highlight the text using the color of the current annotator.

 ## Known bugs
 1. When the first ontology is loaded, all current work and profiles are lost.
-2. When a new textAnnotation annotator is added, it is not displayed until view panes are resized.
+2. When a new annotation annotator is added, it is not displayed until view panes are resized.
-3. Can only add textAnnotations to one document at a time since the textAnnotations do not yet know for which file they apply to.
+3. Can only add annotations to one document at a time since the annotations do not yet know for which file they apply to.
-4. Cannot turn off textAnnotation annotator to remove highlighting.
+4. Cannot turn off annotation annotator to remove highlighting.
 5. When Knowtator view is added, the split between panes is too far to the left.
-6. Cannot remove textAnnotations or textAnnotation profiles.
+6. Cannot remove annotations or annotation profiles.

 [protege link]:http://protege.stanford.edu/products.php#desktop-protege
 [installation image]:installation_image.jpg